Rent an RV in Los Angeles and enjoy all that Los Angeles has to offer.

 LA Film Festival – it only makes sense that Los Angeles would be the premiere city to take in the annual film festival.
-The LA Film Festival will make all guest feel like they are on the red carpet mingling with the stars.
+The LA Film Festival will make all guests feel like they are on the red carpet mingling with the stars.
 So rent an RV and take the movie buff in your life on a vacation of a lifetime.
 The event takes place in various locations in Culver City, California.

 Hollywood Halloween Carnival – this street party attracts 500,000 people.
-Expect music on the street party’s stages, street entertainers and lots of crazy people watching.
+Expect music on the street party’s stages, street entertainers, and lots of crazy people watching.
 Santa Monica Blvd, West Hollywood California.

-Hollywood Christmas Parade – join the stars to kick off the Christmas season with a parade and a concert stage with lots of big name stars.
+Hollywood Christmas Parade – join the stars to kick off the Christmas season with a parade and a concert stage with lots of big-name stars.
 The parade starts on Hollywood Blvd at Orange Drive, Los Angeles California.

 Tournament of Roses Parade – this parade is over a 100 years old New Year’s Day tradition.
-This five mile route features floral floats, enthusiastic marching bands and the majestic equestrians.
+This five-mile route features floral floats, enthusiastic marching bands, and the majestic equestrians.
 Colorado Blvd, Pasadena California.

-Original Renaissance Pleasure Faire – see the queen and her royal court, a fully armored joust, arts, craft, foods, music, dancing, a parade, rides and games.
+Original Renaissance Pleasure Faire – see the queen and her royal court, a fully armored joust, arts, craft, foods, music, dancing, a parade, rides, and games.
 15501 E Arrow Highway, Irwindale California.

 What to Expect Weather Wise in Los Angeles